ap0calypse/whistle/README.md

         - progressbar
         - playlists
         - multi-select for playlist-editing
-        - simple bass/mid/treb settings
+        - better and finer granulated equalizer (10 band)

 What's to come?
 ---------------

         - a lot of bugfixes for sure
-        - support for various formats
+        - support for various formats (very soon)
-        - better and finer granulated equalizer
         - color support
         - tab completition
-        - better management of screen space
         - mp3 tag write support
         - burn playlist 2 iso or cd
         - ...